-Periodically, Federated Hermes may conduct surveys about financial products and services or review elements of customer information in an effort to forecast future business needs.
-We then generate reports that are used for Federated Hermes' planning, analytical and other corporate purposes.
+Periodically, Federated Hermes may conduct surveys about financial products and services or review elements of information in an effort to forecast future business needs.
+We then generate reports that are used for Federated Hermes' own planning, analytical, and other related purposes.

-Changes to Our Privacy Statement
+Changes to Our Privacy Notice

-Federated Hermes reserves the right to modify this privacy statement at any time.
-We will notify you of any changes that may affect your rights under this policy statement.
+Federated Hermes reserves the right to modify this Privacy Notice at any time.
+We will notify you of any changes that may affect your rights under this Privacy Notice.